 |

-Other resistors are constructed from a material, such as carbon, that falls
+Other resistors are constructed from a material, such as carbon,

-in between a conductor and
+which falls between a conductor and

 an insulator.
-Carbon has relatively few
+As such, carbon has relatively few

 delocalized electrons.